 Conjunctivitis or pink eye is an inflammation that causes redness and discomfort in the eyes.
 It is transmitted when you come in close contact with someone who has the infection.
 Thus, anyone can contract conjunctivitis; however, getting a pink eye during pregnancy might worry you a bit more because of the added discomfort and concerns about foetal health.
 Therefore, it is always better to know what you could do to avoid contracting the infection during pregnancy or how you could treat it.
 Read on to know about conjunctivitis or pink eye during pregnancy.

-There is no cause for concern since it is a common infection in pregnant women also, and it does not cause any long-term or eye damage.
+There is no cause for concern since it is a common infection in pregnant women.
+It does not cause any long-term effects or eye damage, unless ignored or if it persists beyond 1 week.
 The inflammation stays for roughly a week, and goes away by itself; however, the discomfort might be too irritating for pregnant women.
 There are medicines available that provide some respite from the burning sensation or itching in the eyes.

 What Causes Conjunctivitis During Pregnancy?